ConvertAPI/docs/blog/convert-ms-office-to-pdf-using-csharp.md

 Let’s write a simple program MS Office to PDF in C# that converts all files placed on the server into PDFs.

-We will start writing our code by initializing the ConvertApi library and specifying the **secret** that we got from ConvertAPI.com website.
+We will start writing our code by initializing the ConvertApi library and specifying the **secret** that we got from the ConvertAPI.com website.

 ```csharp
 var convertapi = new ConvertApi("YOUR_SECRET_HERE");